.

 What are the requirements for Cookie Banner?

-The GDPR / General Data Protection Regulation and the new TTDSG require the prior, informed consent of your website users.
+The GDPR / General Data Protection Regulation and the new TDDDG require the prior, informed consent of your website users.
 In addition, the GDPR requires - and this is important! - that you must document any consent in the cookie banner.

 1. To make an informed decision, you must provide visitors with detailed, specific and accurate information about all scripts and cookies used on the website in the Cookie Banner.